 Tuna Block (65% operated interest)

 In March 2007, Premier was awarded a 65% operated interest in the Natuna "Tuna" offshore block by the Indonesian Government.
 In April 2014, Premier the Kuda Laut-1 well in Tuna PSC discovered 183 feet of net oil-bearing reservoir and 327 feet of net gas-bearing reservoir.
 Oil and gas samples were also recovered to surface.
 The well was then side-tracked to drill the Singa Laut prospect in an adjacent fault block where 177 feet of net gas-bearing reservoir quality sands were penetrated.
-Appraisal drilling to further assess the combined Singa Laut and Kuda Laut oil and gas resources is targeted for 2015.
+Planning for a 2016 appraisal campaign is now underway.

 Anoa Deep (28.67% operated interest)

 The Anoa development well (WL-5x) on Natuna Sea Block A was deepened to a total depth of 11,012 feet to investigate the potential of the Lama Formation in the first quarter of 2012.
 The well encountered approximately 300 feet of fractured Lama Sandstones and a decision was taken to drill stem test the Lama interval.
 The Lama formation was subsequently tested and flowed gas at a rate of 17 mmscfd.
-Over 2014 and 2015 Premier will target a number of leads and prospects including Ratu Gajah and Anoa Deep Appraisal.
+The next well to test the Lama play will be the appraisal of the Anoa Deep discovery.